 SCOPE: Talent breaking the micropipette tip using needle.

-After anesthetizing the mice, tattoo paw pads with tattoo ink and a 30-gauge needle [1] and collect tail clippings for DNA isolation to identify animals by genotyping [2].
+After anesthetizing the mice, tattoo paw pads with tattoo ink using a 30-gauge needle to identify the animal [1].
+Collect tail clippings for DNA isolation and genotyping [2].

 Talent tattooing the mouse paws with ink and needle.